molily/angular-form-testing/server/README.md

 # Angular form testing: Server

-This is a simple HTTP service based on Node.js and Express that implements a minimal backend for the sign-up form testing.
+This is a simple HTTP service based on Node.js and Express.
+It implements a fake backend for the sign-up form testing.
+This service does nothing useful and just simulates input validation and signup.
+Do not use it in production.

 ## Setup